Updated: Jun 10

 Funding supports to enable a person with a disability to participate in activities of daily living, more specifically for people whose impairment has reached a point where they cannot participate on their own and the improvement to their capacity to participate is improbable.

 Funding supports are related to the management of a person’s health condition if a person is unable to do it independently because of their disability.

 Examples of these support types are as follows:

 Aids and equipment that may improve the independent functioning of a person in their home and/or in the community.

-Early intervention for children aimed at enhancing their functioning.
+Early intervention for children is aimed at enhancing their functioning.

-Nursing and other personal care supports to enable participation in community, education & employment e.g. PEG feeding, catheter care, skin integrity checks, tracheostomy care
+Nursing and other personal care support to enable participation in community, education & employment e.g. PEG feeding, catheter care, skin integrity checks, tracheostomy care

-Nutrition and dysphagia equipment and consumable funding including PEG and HEN consumables, thickeners.
+Nutrition and dysphagia equipment and consumable funding including PEG and HEN consumables, and thickeners.